Timothy-ZhangYF/MEAM-5100-Semi-Autonomous-Rover/README.md

 1. **Grapple & Overpower:** Using our closed-loop torque advantage, we physically rammed into opposing bots, overpowered their traction, and pushed them backward into their own base.
 2. **Pinned Traps:** We held enemy bots directly against their own base buttons, forcing them to trigger button damage on their own tower.
-3. **Friendly Fire Exploitation:** By holding the enemy bot in place on the button, the spinning tower arm struck the opponent repeatedly instead of us—forcing our opponents into the unique humiliation of being beaten to death by their own tower while pinned to their own base.
+3. **Friendly Fire Exploitation:** By holding the enemy bot in place on the button, the spinning tower arm struck the opponent repeatedly instead of us; forcing our opponents into the unique humiliation of being beaten to death by their own tower while pinned to their own base.